hmcts/et-slack-alerts/README.md

 <optionally install a virtual environment using e.g. venv>
 pip install -r requirements.txt
 ```
 3. Follow the [instructions here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-python) to get it running locally and published to a given resource group.
-If you need any help feel free to reach out.
+If you need any help, feel free to reach out.

+### Todo
+- Investigate whether it's worth adding a slight delay on log checking to compensate for [Azure's logging latency](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-ingestion-time).

 ### Contributing

-Feel free to send a PR for any possible improvements.
+Feel free to send a PR with any possible improvements.